 Upper-Division Application Procedures.
-Students should access the Web site at www.asu.edu/caed/SOA for the application form well in advance of the application deadline.
-The following dates and procedures are for students applying to 2005-2006 upper-division programs.
+Students should access the Web site atwww.asu.edu/caed/sala for the application form well in advance of the application deadline.
+The following dates and procedures are for students applying to 2006-2007 upper-division programs.

 Upper-Division Application Deadlines.
-April 29, 2005.
+May 3, 2006 (last day of classes).
 Portfolio and application documents are due in the school office by 5 P.M.
 Applications received after the deadline are not accepted.

-June 3, 2005.
-If the spring 2005 semester includes transfer course work (i.e., course work taken at an institution other than ASU), a student must submit his or her transcripts to the school no later than June 3.
+June 2, 2006.
+If the spring 2006 semester includes transfer course work (i.e., course work taken at an institution other than ASU), a student must submit his or her transcripts to the school no later than June 2.
 These transcripts may be unofficial copies.
 A second set of official transcripts must be sent to the university Undergraduate Admissions office.
 The application is not complete until the university receives official transcripts for transfer course work.
 For those transfer students whose academic term ends in June rather than May, this deadline may be extended upon the written request of the applicant.

-July 1, 2005.
-Acceptance notices are mailed no later than July 1.
+July 3, 2006.
+Acceptance notices are mailed no later than July 3.